Best Parks in Mexico City

 5. Parque Ecologico de Xochimilco

-Besides Chapultepec, this is the most talked-about park in Mexico City ~ & it’s also the southern-most park on this list; you’ll need to Uber, taxi, or take the metro to reach it.
+Besides Chapultepec, this is the most talked-about park in Mexico City.
+And it’s also the southern-most park listed; you’ll need to Uber, taxi, or take the metro to reach it.
 There are two parts to this park: one is the actual Ecological Park, that was built over 32-acres of water canals, & is a protected World Heritage site.
-The other is more kitschy & colorful, & it’s called the Xochimilco Floating Gardens.
+The other is more kitschy & colorful, called the Xochimilco Floating Gardens.
 Here, you can hop on a brightly-colored boat with other tourists & locals, & drink beer while listening to mariachi music.

 Both places are worth the 45-minute trip south of the city: it just depends whether you’re looking for peaceful or not…